|Random members of the Dutch resistance.|

 Is this all true, or just a story?
 You can decide.
 But hopefully you will agree that these tales capture the small change of war in a personal way.
 Oh, and by the way: you won't see these anywhere else.

 Tales from the Dutch Resistance, Part I.It was 1943, and people were starving in Beesel.
 Work in the coal mines was exhausting, but it was better than a lot of alternatives.
 Hans was a star there, having gotten his mining license at 22 instead of the usual 23, but that didn't give him any special pull with the Germans.
 Even if you made a decent wage, there wasn't a lot of food, and food was all that mattered.
-The Nazis needed it, and they didn't ask nicely.
+The Germans needed it, and they didn't ask nicely.
 There was nothing else to buy anyway.

 However, the villagers knew that some people had plenty of food.
 Farmers knew how to keep enough for themselves, and then some.
-The Nazis would of course come and take whatever they could, but there are a lot of hiding places on a farm.
+The Germans would of course come and take whatever they could, but there are a lot of hiding places on a farm.

 Hans' father was friends with a farmer, and did some favors for him.
 The farmer offered some of his food stash in gratitude, but there was a condition: he wouldn't under any circumstances bring it over.
-If the Nazis found anyone with food that wasn't accounted for properly, they would confiscate it and impose some form of discipline.
+If the Germans found anyone with food that wasn't accounted for properly, they would confiscate it and impose some form of discipline.
 What form that discipline would take wasn't knowable in advance, because there were no rules.
 At the very least, the food would be taken and a beating would be administered.
 In addition, the concentration camps weren't that far away, and people from Beesel made that trip for offenses large and small.

 Hans' family needed the food, and they were going to get it.
 Since the farmer wouldn't bring the food over, Hans' father asked Hans to go get it.
 Of course, there were no cars, and even if you had a car, there was no petrol.
 Since the farmer lived two towns away and it would be a long walk, Hans decided to ride his bike.
 To carry the food, he tied a large basket to the back of the bike, one with a big lid that opened on one side.

 Riding with a basket could only invite trouble.
-Hans knew that if the Nazis or the collaborators saw it, they would immediately order Hans to stop and examine the basket out of curiosity.
+Hans knew that if the Germans or the collaborators saw it, they would immediately order Hans to stop and examine the basket out of curiosity.
 There was an alternate way to go that wandered through the fields along a path and led to his house, but that route took longer and required more effort riding on the dirt.
 Hans decide there was no danger riding with an empty basked, so he rode blithely through the center of town with the basket obvious to all.

 It didn't take too long to get to the farm - towns were close together, at least near the German border - and they filled the basket with all sorts of scarce dairy items.
 Soon, Hans was on his way back.
 This time, though, he decided that he wouldn't go anywhere near town on the main road.
 Instead, he would take the alternate route that he had avoided earlier, along the path through the fields that bypassed town.